scarista/scarista.github.io/content/stories/dragon-lake/index.md

 Moving as softly as any mouse, she took bread from the basket beside the stove.
 Then she crept into the larder and took cheese and a small skin of milk from the shaded cool-shelf, low against the outer wall.
 Her trembling heart nearly stopped when the lid of the sweet cake jar clinked as she lifted it.
 She remained as still as she could, hardly daring to breathe for almost a minute, certain one of her parents would awaken, discover, and scold her.
 When neither did, she scurried back to the haven of her room, provisions clutched tightly to her small breast.

 Back in the bedroom, Jayne was a vague shape beneath blankets rising and falling to the slow rhythm of sleep.
-Aware that should she disturb her sister, she would raise a racket that would immediately rouse their parents, Martha packed quietly.
+Aware that should she disturb her sister, she would raise a racket that would immediately rouse their parents.
+Martha packed quietly.
 Luck favoured her, however, and soon she was tiptoeing out of the bedroom and towards the front door.

 After slipping into her boots and winding her cape about herself, she reached out to lift the door-latch.

 "Oh," she exhaled softly.
-The door was locked, the key by her sleeping father's side.
+The door was locked, the key by her sleeping father's bedside.
 This was something she had not considered previously.
 How was she to begin her adventure now?

 A window, she thought.
 I could wriggle out a window.
 But which one?
 Not in the bedroom because that would surely waken Jayne.
 The kitchen?
 No, as it was above the washtub and too difficult for her to reach.
 The larder?
 Yes, the larder window would be best.
 By standing on shelves, she could reach it easily.
 It was also on the far side of the cottage from her parent's room, so any noise she might make would be less likely to disturb them.
 She stole across to the larder and slipped inside.

 It did not take her long to open the window, push her satchel through and then slip after it, closing the window gently behind herself.
-She crouched by the side of the cottage for several moments, making sure no one had been alerted to her actions.
+She crouched beside the cottage for several moments, checking that her actions remained undetected.
 All remained quiet.

 She scuttled down to the village road, where she stopped to look back at the cottage.
 Still, there was no sign of life.
-The thought of the warm bed she was leaving behind gave her cause to hesitate before her sense of duty to family and village reasserted itself.
-The dragon must be stopped, she told herself firmly.
+The thought of the warm bed she was leaving behind gave her cause to hesitate before her sense of duty to family and the village reasserted itself.
+She resolved to stop the dragon.
 Without further pause, she turned and set forth along the road.

 ## III